paulnord/epic-lfhcal-tbana/README.md

 ```

 ## NewStructure
-This part of hte software has been developed by Vincent Andrieux (@vandrie) primarily for the 2024 test beam analysis, it is being adapted to be usable also for the 2023 data.
+This part of the software has been developed by Vincent Andrieux (@vandrie) primarily for the 2024 test beam analysis; it is being adapted to be usable also for the 2023 data.

 ### Running the analysis through scripts